apache/accumulo-website/pages/how-to-contribute.md

 ## Issues

-Any contribution should have a corresponding issue.
-Accumulo uses [JIRA] for issue tracking.
-Before creating an issue, you will need to create an [Apache JIRA account][jira-signup].
-If you need help finding an issue to work on, check out the [open issues labeled for newbies][newbie-issues] or [contact us][contact].
+Accumulo uses GitHub issues to track bugs and features.
+Each git repository has its own issues.
+In GitHub pull request are issues, therefore creating an issue before a pull request is not required.
+There are situation where creating an issue first makes sense and those where it does not.
+Contributors can make this decision with each contribution.
+If unsure, then create an issue.
+CONTRIBUTING.md in each repository may contain information about issues specific to it.
+If you need help finding an issue to work on, check out the [open issues labeled 'help wanted'][helpwanted] or [contact us][contact].

+Accumulo previously used [JIRA] for issue tracking, but is now transitioning to GitHub issues.
+All new issues should be opened in GitHub.
+Existing issues in JIRA can still be updated.
+Eventually JIRA will be transitioned to a read-only state for reference.
+For finding issues to work, there may still be [open issues labeled for newbies][newbie-issues] in JIRA.

 ## Repositories